-Legislation Section 5.8 of the Local Government Act 1995 provides for a local government to establish a committee to assist Council.
+Section 5.8 of the Local Government Act 1995 provides for a local government to establish a committee to assist Council.

 Part 7 of the Act sets out the requirements in relation to Audits.
-Division 1A of Part 7 deals with the establishment, membership, decision-making and duties that a local government can delegate to an Audit Committee.
+Division 1A of Part 7 deals with the establishment, membership, decision-making and duties that a local government can delegate to an out in a manner that is ethical, transparent and accountable.

+Audit Committee.

-- Key Focus Area: Leadership and Governance - Objective: 1.1 To ensure that the processes of local governance are carried out in a manner that is ethical, transparent and accountable.
+Objective: 1.1 To ensure that the processes of local governance are carried